mncastro/budget-tracker-offline/README.md

 ​
 ## Dependencies and Libraries
 ​
 The application was designed and programmed through a combination of *JavaScript*, *pure HTML*, *pure CSS*, *Express*, *Node.Js* and *Bootstrap*.
 The database functionality was developed using MongoDB and the mongoose npm library.
 The application is functional and hosted in a *Heroku* external server.
+As a PWA, the application has a *manifest.json* and an online/offline *Service Worker*.
 ​
 ​
 ---
 ​
 ## Installation
 ​
-If you are interested in running **DentApp** locally, you can follow these steps:
+If you are interested in running **Budget Tracker** locally, you can follow these steps:
 ​
 1. Clone or download the repo.
 ​
 2. Using your terminal, navigate into the main repository and run `npm install` in order to install all npm and NodeJS dependencies and libraries (you may also need to install MongoDB or change the database dialect of the schema file).
 ​​
-4. After everything is set, you can then run the application `server.js` using Node in your terminal.
+4. After everything is set, you can then run the application using nodemon or `npm start` using Node in your terminal.
 After, navigate to your localhost connection on your preferred web browser.
 ​
 Or, alternatively, you can use the demo page we deployed on a [Heroku](https://www.heroku.com/platform) external server.
 You can access the functional app [here](https://pacific-thicket-69674.herokuapp.com/?id=602b5cebdd13f30015a317fa).
 ​